 12 Signs Your Marriage Is Over-Its Time To Move On

 Ah, that state of absolute bliss that you feel shortly after you get married.
 Feeling like the happiest person alive.
 But as every couple eventually finds out that feeling doesn’t last forever.
 When the going gets tough, it is natural to wonder if a marriage is worth saving or is it better to part ways.
 According to counsellor and life coach Dr. Neelu Khanna, there are always signs that a marriage is genuinely on it way out.
 “From lack of communication, to lack of quality time together, there are seemingly small differences that can grow and cause a marriage to fall apart,” says Dr. Khanna.

-While that is cause for concern, you should not give up until there is no other way out left.
+However, while this is cause for concern, you should not give up until there is no other way out left.
 Your marriage is still worth saving if you or your partner only occasionally exhibit the traits that can threaten your togetherness.

 Related Reading: 11 Signs You Are In A Codependent Marriage